karrrn/ghh/resources/markdown/projects/project1/text.md

 urban farming movement.
 Not only does it save 90% of the water traditional farming uses, the crops produce much higher yields.

 The problem with hydroponics is the research and knowledge required to get started.
 There are quite a few variables involved that influence your results.
 This is a pity, since it can be the most hands off way of getting fresh fruit and vegetables.
 This stems from the fact the environment can be closely controlled and monitored.

-The rootsystem project  wants to make hydroponics culture accessible to a lager community and therefore we develop tools and kits for easy success.
+The rootsystem project wants to make hydroponics culture accessible to a larger community and therefore we develop tools and kits for easy success.

 In the scope of this project I am developing a data driven sensor.
 The sensor consists of low cost components.
 Key to it is a complex machine learning based analyse of  gathered and labeled data.
 Unfortunately, we have to create a labeled data base our self which is very time consuming.

 Other devices will follow soon.
 Ideas and paricipation are welcome.
-See out git repository for more code and information.
+See our git repository for more code and information.

-Project with Louis Smit, started in 20142014
+Project with Louis Smit, started in 2014